cocos/cocos-docs/en/editor/publish/setup-native-development.md

 java -version
 ```

 If `JAVA SE` is displayed, there is no problem.
-If `JRE` is displayed, then it is necessary to install [JAVA SE environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If `JRE` is displayed, then it is necessary to install the [JAVA SE environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-On Windows platform, please confirm if `JAVA_HOME` is included in your environmental variables.
-By right clicking **Computer** on your computer, choosing **Property -> Advanced system settings -> Environment Variables** to check and modify environmental variables.
-It may be necessary to restart the system after the changes are made before they take effect on Windows platform.
-For details, please refer to the document: [How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.xml).
+On the Windows platform, confirm if `JAVA_HOME` is included in the system environmental variables.
+By right-clicking the **Computer** icon and choosing **Property -> Advanced system settings -> Environment Variables** to check and modify environmental variables.
+It may be necessary to restart the system after the changes are made before they take effect on the Windows platform.
+For details, please refer to the [How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.xml) documentation.

 ### Downloading and Installing Android Studio